NOC-MSM/pyBDY/docs/index.md

 - For "Destination touches source i-edge but source is not cylindrical", you may have an open boundary in your mask or bathymetry file that is not inside the domain of the source data.
 If this is the case you need to edit your mask to be land (i.e. zeros) to block the incorrect open boundary.
 - For "Destination touches source j-edge but North Fold is not implemented", your domain probably touches the Arctic North Fold and pyBDY is trying to put an open boundary there.
 If this is the case you need to edit your mask to be land (i.e. zeros) to block the incorrect open boundary along the north edge of the domain.
 Do not attept to have a regional model with a boundary crossing the North Fold, this has not be implemented yet.

+Check your variable and dimension names match the requirements and are mapped correctly either in the NcML file or JSON for the source data and grid data respectively (see section [How to use pyBDY :student:](#how-to-use-pybdy-student))

 If you have time interpolation problems read the section [Time Settings](#time-settings).